RDOToole89/RDOToole89/README.md

 After a year of traveling the world :earth_asia: I had come to the conclusion it was time to switch my life around and branch into a new career.
 From a young age I dabbled with HTML, CSS and a little bit of programming here and there but life took me in a different direction.

-In March of this year I started to truly invest myself in learning how to code and immediately fell in love with it.
-I love solving problems and always having something new to learn.

 I have always had a strong affinity towards technology and computers and after a few months of self-study I decided to pull the trigger and join the Codaisseur Coding Academy to speed up my learning process.
 Now as a graduate, I am currently actively looking for an opportunity where I can continue to become a better developer.

 I love to code and am looking forward to working, learning and growing as a developer.